September 2019 Paranal Service Mode User Satisfaction Survey

-Amongst the respondents 25.4% indicated that they had contacted ESO for non-Phase 2 related reasons within the previous 6 months (roughly the same percentage as in last year's survey).
-Of these 47 respondents, 44 contacted ESO via an e-mail to email@example.com (again consistent with September 2017), with the remainder distributed between other methods (e.g. clicking on ‘Ask for help’ within the ESO User Portal).
+Amongst the respondents 20.1% indicated that they had contacted ESO for non-Phase 2 related reasons within the previous 6 months (somewhat lower than last year's survey).
+Of these 31 respondents, 27 contacted ESO via an e-mail to firstname.lastname@example.org, with the remainder distributed between other methods (e.g. clicking on ‘Ask for help’ within the ESO User Portal).
 Below we show the degree to which these respondents were satisfied with various aspects of the resulting exchange with ESO, as above with the results of the previous 5 surveys for comparison.
 In all aspects, the satisfaction level is consistently high.

-Some 70% of the respondents checked on-line for information regarding the progress of their observational programmes (somewhat lower than last year but consistent with the percentage from 2016).
+Some 73% of the respondents checked on-line for information regarding the progress of their observational programmes (about the same as last year.
 The survey asked those that did check for that information how much they agreed with four statements about that information.
 The outcome of those questions is shown below also displaying the results of previous year's surveys for comparison.
-As in the past, with a few exceptonal cases the presentation of this information was deemed easily locatable, clearly presented, up-to-date, and complete.
+As in the past, with a few exceptional cases the presentation of this information was deemed easily locatable, clearly presented, up-to-date, and complete.

-Below, we show details of the feedback received on different aspects of the now-replaced Phase 2 Proposal Preparation tool (P2PP), the replacement tool, p2, and other, instrument-specific, observation preparation tools.
-For comparative purposes we show not only previous year's P2PP results, but also a direct side-by-side comparison of P2PP and p2 where applicable (p2 does not require installation, hence no comparison with that aspect of P2PP can be made).
+Unlike in years past, this year we asked no questions about the now-replaced Phase 2 Proposal Preparation tool (P2PP), restricting ourselves to questions about its replacement, p2.
+As in the past, we also asked about other, instrument-specific, observation preparation tools.
+For comparative purposes we include still the 2018 P2PP results for a direct side-by-side comparison of P2PP and p2.
 In general the satisfaction levels with these tools are somewhat poorer than with the above mentioned services provided by the User Support Department.
-In addition, the new p2 is overall well accepted (in fact, quite comparably with P2PP), though with still room for improvement, especially in its documentation.
+In addition, the new p2 is overall well accepted (in fact, quite comparably with P2PP, with a suggestion of increasing satisfaction with its ease of use and functions provided), though with still room for improvement, especially in its documentation.